About me

 What do I read?

 My longer fiction faves have no cohesive link because I am usually reading a memoir or novel from one of our Junction Reads authors, or I’ve picked through my Little Free Library, or I’ve grabbed a book from my local library’s favourites table.
-I like books with characters who are struggling to survive, not simply because they’ve got a serial killer on their tale, or because they’re stuck in a crappy relationship, but also because they can’t imagine how they might thrive beyond their situation, their trauma, their self-doubt etc.
+I like books with characters who are struggling to survive, not simply because they’ve got a serial killer on their tale, or because they’re stuck in a crappy relationship, but also because they can’t imagine how they might thrive beyond their situation, their trauma, their self-doubt etc. I read fiction that will make a difference to me and my mind, or to the world.

 Where do I write?